samholman/dotfiles/README.md

 * Ctrl+P for fuzzy filename searching
 * Syntastic for syntax checking (on save)
 * Ultisnips for code auto-completion (tab to activate)
-* Easy align to aid in aligning multi-line assignments, etc (highlight some lines in Visual mode, press Enter, then a character to align by - such as equals or colon).
+* Easy align to aid in aligning multi-line assignments, etc (highlight some lines in Visual mode, press Enter, then a character to align by - such as equals or colon)

 ## Feedback